mit-pdos/perennial/README.md

 Perennial uses [Goose](https://github.com/tchajed/goose) to enable verification of programs written in (a subset of) Go.

-This repository also includes a proof of the transaction system in [goose-nfsd](https://github.com/mit-pdos/goose-nfsd), including a simple NFS server built on top.
+This repository also includes a proof of correctness for GoJournal, the verified journaling system used in [go-nfsd](https://github.com/mit-pdos/go-nfsd), including a simple NFS server built on top.

 ## Compiling